 Sidebar 2: Lessons from India

 (Added 22/SEPT/2017:) If you’re still trying to make sense of the Blue Whale panic, you’re not alone.
 But two of the most insightful commentaries I’ve seen may help.
 They’re from Pranesh Prakash of the Center for Internet & Society in Bangalore, writing in Buzzfeed, and Community Psychiatry in India, writing under the headline “The local spread of the blue-whale pandemic in Kerala: Fanning of an urban legend by media and experts.”
-I hope the latter won’t mind if I highlight their insights in the “Reflections” part of their commentary here:
+I hope the latter won’t mind if I highlight the “Reflections” part of their commentary here:

 We are living in an age of accelerations (Thomas Friedman lists three accelerations: technology, globalization, climatic change).
 Societal structures/ adaptations/ technologies lag behind and do the catch-up to keep pace with the accelerating physical technology and globalization changes.
 This creates a gap spurring anxieties, cultural angst and also fertile ground for genesis of contemporary legends (urban myths)….